ali-nr/alireza-LD-challenge/README.md

 ## Improving the code

 - More UI responsiveness
-- Mock and intercept API calls to test out the
+- Mock and intercept API calls for the screen using React-Query and Axios